AsturaPhoenix/xng/doc/README.md

 There is also a body of recent work dedicated to [program induction](https://www.sciencedirect.com/science/article/pii/S1364661320301741), which I am only now beginning to digest.
 It is likely that the exploration and program induction techniques investigated in this area will need to be incorporated into the adaptive program here in order to allow it to explore and evolve efficiently on its own.

-The ideas around extensible languages were explored in an earlier exploratory project, [Alchemy](https://github.com/AsturaPhoenix/alchemy).
+The ideas around extensible languages were explored in an earlier prototype, [Alchemy](https://github.com/AsturaPhoenix/alchemy).
 That project was shelved as it became apparent that an extensible rewrite parser may share some characteristics with semantic networks and led to this project.

 ### Design dumps